 Boston Scientific Corp

-Coronary stents are tiny mesh tubes used to prop open arteries that have been cleared of blockages via angioplasty.
+Stents are small mesh tubes used to prop open arteries that have been cleared of blockages via angioplasty.

 We believe today's settlement -- while substantial -- is in the best interest of the company and its shareholders, Boston Scientific Chief Executive Ray Elliott said in a statement.
 It resolves major litigation without exposing Boston Scientific to the uncertainties of a jury trial and a potential damages award that was impossible to predict.

 Under the settlement with J&J, Boston Scientific will pay out $1 billion now and the remainder by the first week of January 2011.
 Boston Scientific plans to post a $745 million letter of credit to cover the balance and interest.

 The company will use $800 million in cash on hand and $200 million in borrowings from credit facilities to fund the initial payment, with the balance to come from cash flow generated this year, Donovan said.